zayne-kirkham/stat386-projects/_posts/2022-08-04-How-To-Use-R-Markdown-in-Jekyll.md

 ---
 layout: post
 title:  "How To Use R Markdown in Jekyll"
-date:   2022-08-04
+date:   2022-09-27
-author: Project Author
+author: Zayne Kirkham
-description: This is a cool project
+description: A short how-to on an important data science blogging skill
 image:
 ---

-# Mr. Jekyll and DoctoR Markdown

 ## Introduction

    Jekyll blogs allow their owners to have a massive amount of control in how their websites are presented by sourcing individual posts from Markdown files.
-While it seems good at first, this restriction to Markdown files cuts off two of a data scientist’s greatest tools: R Markdown and its successor, Quarto.
+While it seems good at first, this restriction to Markdown files cuts off one of a data scientist’s greatest tools: R Markdown.

    R Markdown has a pivotal place in the field of data science.
 Data science is a discipline that heavily relies upon